Unity-Technologies/usd-unity-sdk/README.md

 * Windows / OSX (Intel only)
 * Unity version: 2019.4 and up
-* API Compatibility Level .NET 4.x is no longer required but still provides better performances than .NET 2
-   In Edit > Project Settings > Player :
+* API Compatibility Level .NET 4.x is no longer required but still provides better performances than .NET 2 In Edit > Project Settings > Player :
     ![USD .NET version](Images/USD_.NET_version.png)

 ## Limitations

 * Apple Silicon architectures are not currently supported by this package.
 To use this package on M1 devices, you must use an x64 install of the Unity Editor.
 * The USD plugin bundles are not currently code signed, so will need to be manually signed or removed from standalone player builds.

+## System Implementation

+ * Integration with C# Job System

 ## Samples